cee-studio/cee-std/README.md

-# A simple single file C container library
+# A minimalist C container library

 The goal is to improve C lover's productivity for "*high level*" programming by providing similar functionalities of C++ STL, but it does not intend to